 General and administrative expenses primarily consist of fixed overhead expenses associated with our operations, such as rent expense, insurance, professional services, management fees and other similar types of expenses.
+Upon closing of the Merger, the management fee agreement with Stella Point was terminated and a one-time termination fee was included as part of transaction costs in the third quarter of 2018.
 A portion of these expenses relate to our 31 company-owned stores, however the majority relate to the overall business.
 General and administrative expenses are expected to increase as a publicly traded company.
 Selling expenses include expenses such as advertising and promotion, bad debt expense and expenses associated with increasing our network of agents.
-These expenses are expected to continue to increase in line with increases in revenues.
+These expenses are expected to continue to increase as our revenues increase.